 Our Women’s English classes address these barriers by providing language classes in a welcoming and accessible apartment in a refugee-dense housing complex.
-We offer both a pre-literate class that focuses on building confidence and spoken English skills, as well as a literacy class that introduces the students to print formation so they can recognize and write numbers, letters, and everyday words.
+We offer both a pre-literate class that focuses on building confidence and spoken English skills, as well as literacy classes that introduce the students to print formation so they can recognize and write numbers, letters, and everyday words.
 Creative use of video and phone apps give non-literate students the chance to practice at home.
 Committed and passionate teachers coach the students at every step of the way, pacing the classes so every student has a chance to succeed in gaining language skills and confidence to communicate in English.
-Classes are offered two days a week (Monday and Thursday) from 9:30 to 11:30 and 12:00 to 2:00.
+Classes are currently offered two days a week (Tuesday and Thursday) from 9:30 to 11:30 and 12:00 to 2:00.

 WOMEN’S INTEGRATION GROUP

-Our Women’s Integration Group seeks to reach and empower vulnerable refugee women who face significant barriers to integrating into their new American context.
-While their husbands obtain driver’s licenses and find jobs and their children go to school and learn English quickly, these women may struggle to adapt to life in America.
+Our Women’s Integration Gatherings seek to reach and empower vulnerable refugee women who face significant barriers to integrating into their new American context.
+While their husbands obtain driver’s licenses and find jobs, and their children go to school and learn English quickly, these women may struggle to adapt to life in America.
 Many experience profound social isolation.

 FREE ENGLISH LEARNING SOFTWARE

 World Relief Sacramento provides access to free English learning software for all levels.